 This format supports a variety of compression methods, the most prevalent of which is DEFLATE.
-Essentially, a ZIP file is used to compress multiple huge files and directories into a single smaller archive file.

-Similarly, Python has various modules for working with, creating, and extracting data from ZIP files, such as zipfile, zipimport, shutil, and so on.
+Python has various modules for working with, creating, and extracting data from ZIP files, such as zipfile, zipimport, shutil, and so on.

 we will discuss how to zip folder using python with zipfile python examples, how python extracts the zip file, how python zip multiple files, and how python read zip file without extracting.